matafokka/leaflet-advanced-layer-system/README.md

 <!-- This readme is for library.
 For readme for the docs, see README_DOCS.md -->

-# Advanced Layer System for Leaflet
+# Advanced Layer System (ALS) for Leaflet

 Have you ever needed something more than a simple layer switcher?
 Probably, custom layer types?
 Multiple interactive layers?
-Ability to save and load projects like in big apps?
-Just cool menu?
-This library (let's call it ALS for short) got you covered!
+Full-blown projects like in big apps?
+Just a cool menu?
+ALS got you covered!

 Layer system handles hard stuff like managing layers, hacking Leaflet, struggling with UI and everything else.
 You're left to focus only on your app's functionality.

-ALS is:
+Features:

 1. A layer system which allows you to create custom layer types and allows users to add those layers to the map.
 Users can add, delete, move, hide and tweak layers.
+1. Project management done by serialization.
+Projects can be exported as GeoJSON files.
+Yup, like in GIS.
+1. A simple menu which uses single layer type and doesn't feature all the advanced stuff.
 1. A widget library.
 Moreover, you can add widgets to the map!
-1. A serialization library which enables users to create projects in your app.
-Yup, like in GIS.
-1. An extras library: we've got wizards, settings, exporting, localization and, probably, more.
-1. A cool menu for your app.
+1. Extras: wizards, settings, localization, Electron integration and more!

 Sounds cool?
 See ["Getting started"](#getting-started) or jump straight to the [docs](https://matafokka.github.io/leaflet-advanced-layer-system/)!

-# Demo
+# Demos

+[ALS demos](https://matafokka.github.io/als-demos) - demonstrates all important ALS capabilities and provides the source code for all demos.

-[SynthFlight](https://matafokka.github.io/SynthFlight) is aerial photography planning software which uses ALS.
+[SynthFlight](https://matafokka.github.io/SynthFlight) - aerial photography planning software which uses ALS.
 Well, initially, ALS has been developed for SynthFlight :D

-Of course, you can create more simple apps by changing `L.ALS.System` options and not using advanced features.

 # [Docs](https://matafokka.github.io/leaflet-advanced-layer-system/)